 Being a content marketer, I got to wondering about the repetition of commercials.
 Does the repetition of commercials help or hinder the message?
 Is there a point when you see the same commercial one too many times that it completely turns you off of the product forever?
 Or does the constant barrage of commercials make you more likely to purchase what you keep seeing on impulse?

 Based on my very scientific research of personal experience, I have noticed that I tend to be swayed by commercials for products that I already had an interest in.
 For example, a new puppy in the family has made me more interested in pet products.
-After seeing about 20 commercials for Chewy.com I was finally persuaded by the happy puppies to log on to the online store and browse their pet food, treats and supplies and take advantage of their fast shipping.
+After seeing the happy puppy commercials for Chewy.com a few times in an hour, I was finally persuaded log on to the online store and browse their pet food, treats and supplies and take advantage of their fast shipping.
 I picked out a selection of bones, but didn’t register for their subscription service, and in a few days there was a box at the door waiting for us to dig into.

 Unfortunately for JG Wentworth, a financial services company that helps people get the cash they deserve from their structured settlement payments, their commercials don’t persuade me to get my cash now.
 I’m not the target market, and even if I was I don’t think that having heard that jingle for the eleventy-billionth time that I would be persuaded to call them up.
 I wish there was a frequency capping setting that could spare me from having to sit through the same few commercials during every commercial break.